How to Keep Employee Turnover under Control

 Effective onboarding is linked to improved employee engagement, faster time-to-productivity rates, and better new hire assimilation.
 Having some type of effective onboarding system, or even specialized employee onboarding software, makes it easy to develop a comprehensive new hire onboarding process that can increase engagement and retention.

-Offer Employees a Healthy Work-Life Balance
+Help Employees Attain a Healthy Work-Life Balance

 In one recent study, employees ranked having a healthy work-life balance as one of the most critical factors, second only to salaries, in accepting a job offer.
 While not all employers can offer flexible work schedules, they can make it easier for their employees to manage paid leave and vacation time.
 Consider installing easy-to-use leave management software that allows employees to request and managers to approve paid leave and vacation time through an online interface.

-Create Training and Development Programs
+Create Career Development Programs

 Employee training and development not only benefit the company but can also help ensure that high performers stay around.
 The most important thing is to develop a program that is fair and transparent and understood by employees, managers, and supervisors at all levels.
 Any training and development program that appears unfair or biased could have the reverse effect and increase turnover.

-Remove Toxic Employees
+Keep Toxic Employees at Bay

 Terminating employees may seem counterproductive to the overall goal of reducing turnover, but some involuntary turnover is not only good for the company but necessary.
 Toxic employees can destroy workplace morale and drive even the company’s most loyal employees to seek employment elsewhere.
 It’s best to cut ties with employees who either help create a toxic workplace environment or can’t meet the company’s expectations as soon as possible.

-Recognize Top Performers
+Show Appreciation to Top Performers

 A recent Gallup poll of over 4 million employees revealed that employees are more likely to stay with a company if they receive regular recognition.
 Not only does it boost retention, but employee recognition also seems to boost productivity, workplace safety rates, and employee engagement.
 If employers want to keep their best employees around and reduce costly turnover rates, it is crucial that the company develop a program to recognize top performers for a job well done.